Supervising a Student Employee

 - Payroll and Authorization: Noel Volpi, Payroll Office, 802-440-4362

-- For a list of detailed instructions on how to fill out Payroll Authorization Forms and weekly timesheets, please contact Noel Volpi, 802-440-4362
+- For a list of detailed instructions on how to fill out weekly timesheets, please contact Noel Volpi, 802-440-4362

 Budgeting a position

-- Supervisors should keep in mind that FWS students’ federal awards may be less than $1,150, and once they earn their individual FWS award amounts, additional earnings will be charged to the department at the full regular pay rate.
-Supervisors should check the Financial Aid Office to verify a student’s FWS award to ensure they do not go over their departmental budgets.
+- Supervisors should keep in mind that once FWS students earn their individual FWS award amounts, additional earnings will be charged to the department at the full regular pay rate.

 Creating a new position

 - All new student positions need to be approved by the department head.
-The department should complete the New Position Form.
-After submission it will be delivered to the Business Office for budget approval verification and processing.
+The department should follow the instructions under "Advertising a position" below to submit the job to the Job Listing Request Form.
+When it is approved, it will be added to the TimesheetX payroll as well.

 Advertising a position

-- Supervisors should advertise all available student employment positions for fall, FWT, spring, or summer on Handshake, by contacting Ray Stevens or posting it directly with your Handshake account.
+- Supervisors should advertise all available student employment positions for fall, FWT, spring, or summer on Handshake, by filling out the Job Listing Request Form.
 Handshake allows students to view open listings and apply directly to the department’s supervisor.
 Positions must remain open for at least a week before hiring can take place or they can be taken down.

 - Hiring for student positions on campus cannot take place outside of the Handshake system.

-- Once an advertised position has been filled, contact Ray Stevens to remove the posting from Handshake or visit the listing and hit "Expire Posting" to remove it from student view.
+- Once an advertised position has been filled, contact Student Employment to remove the posting from Handshake or visit the listing and hit "Expire Posting" to remove it from student view.

 First-year student positions

 - Because student employment positions are in high demand and first-year students are new to the process, first-year and new transfer students with work allotments in their financial aid are given the opportunity to request and be assigned a campus job prior to arriving on campus.
-All campus departments and offices are expected to provide at least one entry-level position for first-year students, and will be contacted by Ray Stevens over the summer to establish what those are and how many are available.
+Campus departments and offices with available entry-level positions for first-year students should contact Student Employment over the summer to establish what those are and how many are available.

 Hiring and supervising a student